kubeflow/website/content/docs/started/k8s/kfctl-existing-arrikto.md

     1. Apply the new config.
         {{< highlight bash >}}
-        kubectl create configmap dex --from-file=config.yaml=dex-config-final.yaml -n kubeflow --dry-run -oyaml | kubectl apply -f -
+        kubectl create configmap dex --from-file=config.yaml=dex-config-final.yaml -n auth --dry-run -oyaml | kubectl apply -f -
         {{< /highlight >}}

-    1. Restart the Dex deployment, by doing one of the following:
+    1. Restart the Dex deployment: `kubectl rollout restart deployment dex -n auth`
-        * Force recreation, by deleting the Dex deployment's Pod(s).
-          * `kubectl delete pods -n kubeflow -l app=dex`
-        * Trigger a rolling update, by adding/updating a label on the PodTemplate of the Dex deployment.
-          * `kubectl edit deployment dex -n kubeflow` will open the Dex deployment in a text editor.
-          * Add or update a label on the PodTemplate.
-          * Save the deployment to trigger a rolling update.

 ### Expose Kubeflow

 While port-forward is a great way to get started, it is not a long-term, production-ready solution.
 In this section, we explore the process of exposing your cluster to the outside world.

+NOTE: It is highly recommended to change the default credentials before exposing your Kubeflow cluster.
+See [the relevant section](#add-static-users-for-basic-auth) for how to edit Dex static users.

 #### Secure with HTTPS